obsidian-html/obsidian-html/readme.md

 > You can see the capabilities of this system in this demo website: [Example of the HTML output](https://obsidian-html.github.io/).
 This site also functions as a nice documentation for all things not mentioned on this page.

+## Alternatives
+This solution might not be the best for your usecase.
+Check out the [alternatives section](#alternatives-1) to compare other solutions to this one.

 ## Examples of actual sites using this system
 - [Devfruits.com/Notes](https://devfruits.com)